ErpNetDocs/tech/modules/applications/rental/index.md

 ## Settings

-The **Settings** section allows users to define the properties and attributes of various asset types.
+The **Settings** portion of Rental allows you to define or change individual properties and attributes of various asset types.

-This ensures detailed and precise descriptions, enabling better management and customization of assets.
+This ensures a more custom approach to how you define your assets.

 ![picture](pictures/Lease_out_settings_25_06.png)

 ### Asset Types – Properties

-Defines the properties and attributes of various asset types, ensuring detailed and precise asset descriptions.
+Defines the properties and attributes of various asset types.

 ### Create New Asset Types – Properties

-Allows the creation of new properties for asset types, enhancing the customization and specificity of asset management.
+Allows for the creation of new properties for asset types, enhancing the customization and specificity of asset management.